Cinema of Malaysia: Under Japanese occupation, 1941–45

-Development and decline, 1945–75
+1945–75: Shaw golden age

 Following the end of World War II in 1945, the Shaw Brothers resumed production in 1947 with a Rajhans-directed film called Singapura Di Waktu Malam (Singapore by Night) starring Siput Sarawak.
 Backed by their chain of theatres, which they either owned or rented, the film enjoyed a good response.
 The Shaw Brothers proceeded to produce more films and introduced new faces, including the Sumatran-born Kasma Booty.
 Her first film, Cempaka, revolved around the life of a native island girl.

 In 1948, P. Ramlee, who later became one of the foremost figures in Malay cinema, made his debut in the film Cinta (Love).
 Ramlee rose to prominence thanks to his musical abilities as both a composer and singer.
 He was very versatile as a leading actor, a comic, dramatic artiste, scriptwriter and film director.
 Most of his early films contained numerous song and dance scenes, a trend introduced by Indian film directors.
 After Rajhans, the Shaw Brothers imported many other Indian film directors, among them S. Ramanathan, K.R.
 Seetharama Sastry, Phani Majumdar and D. Ghoss.
 Local film directors such as L. Krishnan and K. M. Bashker also learned the trade and techniques through experience and apprenticeship.
 By the 1960s, many of the expatriates were replaced by local directors.

 The success enjoyed by the Shaw Brother's film studio, known as Malay Film Productions (MFP), encouraged other entrepreneurs to venture into the same business.
 One such example is the Nusantara film company, which was started in 1951 by Hsu Chiu Meng.
 However, he depended heavily on independent theatres, and after producing about a dozen films, Nusantara closed down in 1954.

 In 1952, Ho Ah Loke opened a studio on Tampines Road, Singapore, calling his company Rimau Film Productions, later to be known as Keris Film Productions.
 Ho owned a few small theatres through his earlier venture as a film distributor.
 He managed to produce a number of films, and in 1956 merged with Cathay Organisation, owned by millionaire Loke Wan Tho.
 The company was renamed Cathy-Keris Film Productions, with its studio on East Coast Road, Singapore.
 Supported by their own theatre chain throughout Malaya and Singapore, Cathay-Keris films posed a challenge to the films produced by Shaw's MFP studios.
 Shaw studios and Cathay-Keris each produced about 10 films per year.